 - In your mortar and pestle, grind them into a coarse powder.
 I suppose you could also do this in a coffee grinder or something similar.

 - Mix with baking soda.

-- Sometimes to boost the cleaning power of this powder I will add a little splash of vinegar to really get it cooking.
+- Done.
+Sometimes to boost the cleaning power of this powder I will add a little splash of vinegar to really get it cooking.